caninetools/canine.tools/docs/privacy/index.md

 description: "Privacy policy information about canine.tools services."
 icon: "material/eye-off"
 ---
 This page details canine.tools privacy policy.
-This was last updated June 15, 2025.
+This was last updated July 29, 2025.
 Most of this was taken from [tux.pizza](https://tux.pizza).

 ---